fork52/CP-ALGOS-DS/README.md

 The repository is a collection of C++ utility functions and classes which come handy in Competitive Coding.

+## Local Repo Setup
+- You need to install Cpp 17 compiler and [CMake](https://cmake.org/install/).
+- If you are using Visual Studio Code, use the [C/C++ Extension Pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools-extension-pack).

 ## Documentation
 Read the docstrings for each class/function/method.
 Also checkout the main function for each file which demonstrates the usage.